abreits/rxjs-supersets/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

+The library code itself can be found in the [projects/rxjs-supersets](projects/rxjs-supersets) directory.

 ## Why us Angular Cli for this library

 [Angular CLI](https://github.com/angular/angular-cli) provides an easy way to setup the scaffolding for the generic rxjs-supersets Typescript library that just works out of the box.